astropy/astropy/astropy/extern/README.rst

 In particular, this currently includes for Python:

-- ConfigObj_ (Python 2 and 3 versions): This provides the core config file
-  handling for Astropy's configuration system.
+- ConfigObj_: This provides the core config file handling for Astropy's configuration system.

 - PLY_: This is a parser generator providing lex/yacc-like tools in Python.
   It is used for Astropy's unit parsing and angle/coordinate string parsing.

-- pytest_: This is the test framework used to collect and run Astropy's tests.
-  It is a fairly large package, so it is bundled as a compressed base64 string that is unpacked and loaded as a Python module.
-This packed bundled version is officially provided by the pytest project.

 And for JavaScript: